Ivenyang/cocos-docs/manual/framework/native/template_containers/vector/en.md

 ---

-`cocos2d::Vector` is a sequence container that encapsulates dynamic size arrays.
+`cocos2d::Vector<T>` is a sequence container that encapsulates dynamic size arrays.

-The elements are stored contiguously and the storage of the `cocos2d::Vector` is handled automatically.
+The elements are stored contiguously and the storage of the `cocos2d::Vector<T>` is handled automatically.
 Actually the internal implementation data structure is [std::vector<T>](http://en.cppreference.com/w/cpp/container/vector) which is the standard sequence container of STL.

-Before cocos2d-x v3.0 beta, there is another sequence container named "[CCArray](https://github.com/cocos2d/cocos2d-x/blob/develop/cocos/base/CCArray.h)" which will be deprecated in the future.
+Before cocos2d-x v3.0 beta, there is another sequence container named "[cocos2d::CCArray](https://github.com/cocos2d/cocos2d-x/blob/develop/cocos/base/CCArray.h)" which will be deprecated in the future.

-Because we carefully design the `Vector<T>` container as a replacement for `CCArray`.
-So please use `Vector<T>` instead of `CCArray`.
+Because we carefully design the `cocos2d::Vector<T>` container as a replacement for `cocos2d::CCArray`.
+So please use `cocos2d::Vector<T>` instead of `cocos2d::CCArray`.

-The complexity (efficiency) of common operations on `Vecotr<T>` is as follows:
+The complexity (efficiency) of common operations on `cocos2d::Vecotr<T>` is as follows:

 - Random access - constant O(1)

 - Insertion or removal of elements at the end - amortized constant O(1)

-- Insertion or removal of elements - linear in distance to the end of the `cocos2d::Vector` O(n)
+- Insertion or removal of elements - linear in distance to the end of the `cocos2d::Vector<T>` O(n)

 ##Template parameters

 **T** - The type of the elements.

-- T must be the a pointer to `[Object](https://github.com/cocos2d/cocos2d-x/blob/develop/cocos/base/CCObject.h)` descendant object type.
+- T must be the a pointer to `[cocos2d::Object](https://github.com/cocos2d/cocos2d-x/blob/develop/cocos/base/CCObject.h)` descendant object type.
 No other data type or primitives are allowed.
-Because we integrate the memory management model of cocos2d-x into `Vector`. （since v3.0 beta）
+Because we integrate the memory management model of cocos2d-x into `cocos2d::Vector<T>`. （since v3.0 beta）

 ##Memory Management
-The `Vector<T>` class contains only one data member:
+The `cocos2d::Vector<T>` class contains only one data member:

 ```cpp
 std::vector<T> _data;
 ```

 The memory management of `_data` is handled automatically by the compiler.
-If you declare a `Vector<T>` object on stack, you don't need to care about the memory deallocation.
+If you declare a `cocos2d::Vector<T>` object on stack, you don't need to care about the memory deallocation.

-If you call `new` operator to allocate a dynamic memory of `Vector<T>`, you should call `delete` operator to deallocate the memory after usage.
+If you call `new` operator to allocate a dynamic memory of `cocos2d::Vector<T>`, you should call `delete` operator to deallocate the memory after usage.
 The same goes for `new[]` and `delete[]`.

 **Note**: In modern c++, it prefer local storage object over heap storage object.
-So please don't call `new` operator to allocate a heap object of `Vector<T>`, use stack object instead.
+So please don't call `new` operator to allocate a heap object of `cocos2d::Vector<T>`, use stack object instead.

-If you do want to dynamic allocate `Vecotr<T>` on the heap due to some obligatory reasons.
+If you do want to dynamic allocate `cocos2d::Vecotr<T>` on the heap due to some obligatory reasons.
 Please wrap the raw pointer with smart pointers like `shared_ptr`,`unique_ptr`.

 **WARNING**: `cocos2d::Vector<T>` doesn't use retain/release and refcount memory management like other cocos2d classes!